v3n0m-Scanner/V3n0M-Scanner/README.md

 ![v3n0m Scanner](http://i.imgur.com/A96CipT.png "hax")

 v3n0m is a free and open source scanner.
 Evolved from baltazar's scanner, it has adapted several new features that improve fuctionality and usability.
-It is _mostly_ experimental software.<br />
+It is _mostly_ experimental software.

 This program is for finding and executing various vulnerabilities.
-It scavenges the web using dorks and organizes the URLs it finds.<br />
+It scavenges the web using dorks and organizes the URLs it finds.

 ## PyPi: